-Featuring multi-channel video works by London-Istanbul based duo Noor Afshan Mirza and Brad Butler, Australian artist Reko Rennie and Kazakhstani artist Almagul Menlibayeva, the exhibition examines critical moments of social transformation across different eras, cultures and geographies.
+Featuring multi-channel video works by London-Istanbul based duo Noor Afshan Mirza and Brad Butler, Australian artist Reko Rennie and Kazakhstani artist Almagul Menlibayeva, Untimely Geographies examines critical moments of social transformation across different eras, cultures and topographies.

-The exhibition sheds light on postcolonial narratives by juxtaposing the work of artists from Australia and central Asia.
-It brings a personal story – which references a matriarchal Indigenous culture from northern NSW – into dialogue with contemporary feminist perspectives.
+The exhibition sheds light on postcolonial narratives by juxtaposing the work of artists from Australia, the United Kingdom and central Asia.
+It Investigates relationships between individuals, communities and power structures, and brings a personal story – which references a matriarchal Indigenous culture from northern NSW – into dialogue with contemporary feminist perspectives.

 Paying homage to cinematic genres such as the road movie and film noir, the artists draw on cosmology, crash theory, symbolism and myth to address questions about cultural identity, inequality and agency.